shivam-saway/mcp-tutorial/QnA.md

 ##### Summary
 - IDE tools (Cursor, Continue, etc.) → Config file is enough, they are MCP-aware.
 - Web apps (React, Next.js, etc.) → Need to implement the MCP protocol yourself.

+### Question 4: In the section “Gradio as MCP Client”, what exactly did we build, and what does the “Deploying to Hugging Face Spaces” step mean?
+### Answer:
+In this section, we did not build an MCP Server.
+Instead, we built a Gradio app that acts as an MCP Client.
+This client connects to a remote MCP Server (for example, https://abidlabs-mcp-tool-http.hf.space/gradio_api/mcp/sse) and exposes its tools through a simple Gradio chat interface.

+So, when the blog says “Deploying to Hugging Face Spaces”, it’s referring to deploying this Gradio MCP Client app (the chat interface) — not the MCP Server itself.
+By deploying it to Spaces, you make your UI client publicly available, so anyone visiting your Space can interact with the remote MCP Server through your Gradio-based interface.

+In short:
+- The actual MCP Server already exists at the provided URL.
+- You created a Gradio MCP Client app that connects to it.
+- Deployment to Hugging Face Spaces makes your client UI accessible to others, who can then indirectly use the MCP Server via your app.